ansible/workshops/exercises/rhdp_auto_satellite/4-ripu/2.2-snapshots/README.md

 ## Guide

-In the previous exercise, we launched the automation to start the RHEL in-place upgrades of our pet application servers.
+In the previous exercise, we launched the automation to start the RHEL in-place upgrades of our three tier application servers.
 The first step of the upgrade workflow template is to create a snapshot for each RHEL instance being upgraded.
-If something goes wrong with an upgrade, the snapshot makes it possible to quickly undo the upgrade.
+If something goes wrong with an upgrade, the snapshot makes it possible to quickly roll back the upgrade.

 Automating snapshots can be one of the most difficult features of the RHEL in-place upgrade solution approach.
 In this exercise, we will explore some of the challenges that enterprises face and look at strategies for overcoming them.

-Let's start by defining exactly what we mean when we talk about snapshots.
+Before proceeding, it is necessary to establish what we are referring to when utilizing the term "snapshots".

-### Step 1 - What are Snapshots and What are They Not
+### Step 1 - What Snapshots _Are_ and What They _Are_ _Not_

-Most organizations with a mature traditional computing environment will have standards and tools implemented for doing backups.
+Most organizations with a mature traditional computing environment will have standards and tools implemented for performing backups.
 Typically, backups will be performed on a periodic schedule.
-More critical or more dynamic data might be backed up more frequently than mostly static data.
-There is often a strategy where full backups are performed only occasionally and incremental backups are used to save changed file more often.
+Mission critical or highly dynamic data might be backed up more frequently than mostly static data.
+Often times, a strategy where full backups are performed occasionally in concert with frequent incremental backups.

-The reason for doing backups is to be able to recover data that has been lost for any reason.
-If data is corrupted because of an operations issue or software defect or accidentally deleted, backups make it easy to turn the clock back and restore the lost data.
+The reason for utilizing backups is to be able to recover data that has been lost for any reason.
+If data is corrupted because of an operations issue, software defect, or accidentally deleted, backups make it easy to turn the clock back and restore lost data.

-But when an entire server is lost, using backups to recover is more difficult because a new operating system must first be installed before anything can be restored from the backup.
+However, when an entire server is lost, using backups to recover is increasingly difficult, because a new operating system must first be installed before anything can be restored from the backup.
 The data can be spread out across a full backup as well as multiple incremental backups, further increasing the time for a full server recovery.
-Most organizations only use their backup solution to restore individual files or directories, but they are not as prepared to recover everything on a server.
-Even if they are, such a recovery will take a long time.
+Most organizations only use backup solutions to restore individual files or directories, with full server recoveries often an impossibility.
+Even if accounted for, full system recoveries require a substantial amount of time to accomplish.

 Snapshots are different in that they do not backup and restore individual files.
 Instead, backups operate at a storage device level, instantly saving the contents of an entire logical volume or virtual disk.
 Unlike backups, snapshots do not make a copy of the data being backed up, but rather mark a point in time after which a copy of all modified data is copied going forward.
 For this reason, the underlying technique used for snapshots is often referred to as "copy-on-write" or COW.